qbancoffee/imac_g3_ivad_board_init/README.md

 However....

-# Do this at your own risk as thing may break as you dissasemble your iMac and you can get shocked.
+# DO --->THIS AT YOUR OWN RISK<--- as thing may break as you dissasemble your iMac and you can get shocked.

 Although low risk, things can always go wrong so be careful.